 • My family also likes to go to the Denver Performing Arts Center for its staging of A Christmas Carol, where we are reminded of the true meaning of Christmas.

-• DPAC schedules other family friendly seasonal shows for select weeks after Thanksgiving.
-Parents with older teens might consider David Sedaris’ Santaland Diaries.
-A live version of the movie Elf appeals to a wide range of ages.
+• DPAC schedules other family friendly seasonal shows for most weeks after Thanksgiving.
+A musical retelling of Elf should appeal to a wide range of ages.
+Teens might like the Hip Hop Nutcracker.

 New Year’s Eve in Denver